epccs/RPUpi/Hardware/Testing/readme.md

 Continuing from previous test, now disconnect TX from ground and Connect it to IOREF, which will disable the TX driver (U2) so that the RX driver (U6) can operate through the RJ45 loopback.
 Keep the CAT5 RJ45 stub with 100 Ohm RX, TX and DTR pair terminations and the RJ45 loopback connector so the TX pair is looped back to the RX pair.

-Bias PI3V3 (J1 pin 1) with IOREF (The Pi will power this with 3.3V but it will work with the 5V on IOREF for testing).
+Bias PI3V3 (J1 pin 1) with IOREF (The Pi will power this with 3.3V but it will work with the 5V on IOREF).

 Connect PI_TX (J1 pin 8) to 0V (J1 pin 6) to cause the RX driver to drive the RX pair.